junxit/us-congress-bills-114/metadata.md

 - 2015-01-28 — Introduced in House
 - 2015-01-28 — Introduced in House
 - 2015-01-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-02-04 — Sponsor introductory remarks on measure.
+(CR H765)
+- 2015-07-22 — Committee Consideration and Mark-up Session Held.
+- 2015-07-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-10-20 — Placed on the Union Calendar, Calendar No. 227.
+- 2015-10-20 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-298.
+- 2015-10-20 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-298.